-Retrospective analysis,
+Retrospective analysis

-A five-year retrospective analysis was conducted in which the last year of the data series are sequentially excluded from the model fitting.
+A five-year retrospective analysis was conducted in which data from the last year of the data series were sequentially excluded from the model fitting.
 This technique can indicate structural problems in an assessment, such as time-variation in a key element that was assumed to be time-invariant.
-Results from the retrospective analysis are shown in Figure 52.
+Results from the retrospective analysis are shown in Figure 56 and Table 21.